Embark on a transformative journey toward metabolic excellence with our comprehensive guide on Data-Driven Fasting.

 Scenario 1 – Eating too late

 When waiting for your trigger, it’s possible that we can push our last meal back so late that we end up overly hungry late at night.
-As a result, it might not be a surprise that your waking blood glucose remains elevated if you are still digesting your meal from the night before.
-While many people find it easier to eat later in the day, you should work to personalise your fasting approach to suit your lifestyle and preferences.
+It shouldn’t be too surprising that your waking blood glucose remains elevated if you are still digesting your meal from the night before.

-However, plenty of studies, like this one, show that people who eat most of their food later in the day tend to have worse metabolic health.
-Although it’s good to wait until your blood glucose falls below baseline before eating, holding off as long as you possibly can may not be the solution.
+Plenty of studies (like this one) show that people who eat most of their food later in the day tend to have worse metabolic health.
+While waiting until your blood glucose falls below baseline before eating is good, holding off as long as possible may not be the solution.

-Instead, the best way to manage this may be to start the day with a nutrient-dense, protein-focused meal regardless of your blood glucose and to finish eating earlier.
-You can then treat your other meals as discretionary based on your blood glucose.
+Instead, the best way to manage this may be to start the day with a nutrient-dense, protein-focused meal regardless of your blood glucose.
+This will leave you feeling satisfied and empowered to finish eating earlier or at least to make your last meal smaller.

 Scenario 2 – Stress and poor sleep

-Stress and poor sleep will have an impact on your waking blood glucose.
+Stress and poor sleep can impact your waking blood glucose due to increased cortisol and adrenaline.
 High-stress levels can also trigger comfort eating.
 Higher waking blood glucose levels may indicate that you need to manage your stress better.

 If your blood glucose levels are abnormally elevated due to stress, you can tick the relevant boxes in the DDF app to get a slightly higher trigger for 24 hours so you can still eat.